Single Gun Theory: Visiting the Kennedy Assassination Site

 Kennedy was having none of it, so the anti-Castro invasion force was killed and captured, giving a black eye to the CIA, who had advocated for the invasion, and to the anti-Castro Cuban community in South Florida, who despised Kennedy for betraying them.

 Second, the Kennedy administration was in hot water with the mob, who had supported JFK’s run for the presidency, just as they had supported his father, Joe Kennedy, throughout his rise to power.
-The Kennedy fortune was made on the basis of questionable activities, and the Kennedys had been tight with the mob at various points in the past.
+The Kennedy fortune was made on the basis of questionable activities, and the Kennedys had been friendly with the mob at various points in the past.
 What’s more, the mob went to the mat for Kennedy during the election, bringing in the labor vote for JFK and tipping the election in his favor.
 So how did the Kennedys repay their criminal compatriots?
 By declaring an all out war against organized crime.

 In the CIA and the mafia, Kennedy had made enemies of the people most capable of murdering him.
 Then came November 22nd, 1963.